mapeditor/tiled/docs/reference/json-map-format.rst

-    id,               int,              "Incremental id, unique across all objects" name,             string,           "String assigned to name field in editor" point,            bool,             "Used to mark an object as a point" polygon,          array,            "A list of x,y coordinates in pixels" polyline,         array,            "A list of x,y coordinates in pixels" properties,       array,            "Array of :ref:`Properties <json-property>`"
+    id,               int,              "Incremental id, unique across all objects" name,             string,           "String assigned to name field in editor" point,            bool,             "Used to mark an object as a point" polygon,          array,            "Array of :ref:`Points <json-point>`, in case the object is a polygon" polyline,         array,            "Array of :ref:`Points <json-point>`, in case the object is a polyline" properties,       array,            "Array of :ref:`Properties <json-property>`"
     rotation,         double,           "Angle in degrees clockwise"
-    template,         string,           "Reference to a template file, in case object is a :doc:`template instance </manual/using-templates>`" text,             object,           "In case of text objects, instance of :ref:`json-object-text`" type,             string,           "String assigned to type field in editor" visible,          bool,             "Whether object is shown in editor." width,            double,           "Width in pixels."
+    template,         string,           "Reference to a template file, in case object is a :doc:`template instance </manual/using-templates>`" text,             :ref:`json-object-text`, "Only used for text objects" type,             string,           "String assigned to type field in editor" visible,          bool,             "Whether object is shown in editor." width,            double,           "Width in pixels."